kattens/TKinter-python-GUI/README.md

 ## Contributing
 We welcome contributions to enhance the Ultimate PDB Dataset Toolkit.
 Please refer to our contribution guidelines for more information on how to submit your proposals or improvements.

-## License
-This project is licensed under [LICENSE NAME] - see the LICENSE file for more details.

-## Acknowledgments
-- Heartfelt thanks to the community of contributors and researchers who have supported this project.
 - Recognition of any supporting institutions, grants, or collaborative efforts.